Aiswarya-prasad/aiswarya-prasad.github.io/_posts/2024-10-06-recipe-brinjal-fry.md

 ## My Notes

+Here, I have done my best to help understand the role of each of the components of the dish so hopefully trying this recipe increases familiarity with South Indian cuisine.

-I find that Indian recipes often use terms that are difficult to make sense of for others who are familiar with the techniques used in the cuisine (eg. fry tomato-onion mix until the oil begins to separate, cook the rice for 3 whistles).
+Often, Indian recipes use terms that are difficult to make sense of for those unfamiliar with the techniques used in the cuisine (eg. fry tomato-onion mix until the oil begins to separate, cook the rice for 3 whistles).
 I have done my best to avoid this and be as descriptive as possible but please let me know if I slipped up!

-I often find weight measurements more convenient - especially since I set up a palm sized kitchen scale in an easily accessible spot in my kitchen - but the quantities do not need to be so precisely measured so feel free to use volumes or eyeball them if you are used to the ingradients!
+I usually find weight measurements more convenient - especially since I set up a palm sized kitchen scale in an easily accessible spot in my kitchen - but the quantities do not need to be so precisely measured so feel free to use volumes or eyeball them if you are used to the ingradients!

 I have added links to pictures that I have borrowed from vastly different sources to help you identify the ingredients or cooking steps if you are unfamiliar with them (I might add my own pictures in the future).